dotnet/docs/docs/csharp/tutorials/console-webapiclient.md

 This first version makes a web request to read the list of all repositories under the dotnet foundation organization.
 (The gitHub ID for the .NET Foundation is 'dotnet').
-First, you create a new `HttpClient`.
+First, you create a new @System.Net.Http.HttpClient.
 This object handles the request and the responses.
-The next few lines setup the `HttpClient` for this request.
+The next few lines set up the @System.Net.Http.HttpClient for this request.
 First, it is configured to accept the GitHub JSON responses.
 This format is simply JSON.
 The next line adds a User Agent header to all requests from this object.
 These two headers are checked by the GitHub server code, and are necessary to retrieve information from GitHub.

-After you've configured the `HttpClient`, you make a web request, and retrieve the response.
-In this first version, you use the `GetStringAsync` convenience method.
-This convenience method starts a task that makes the web request, and then when the request returns, it will read the response stream, and extract the content from the stream.
-The body of the response is returned as a `string`.
+After you've configured the @System.Net.Http.HttpClient, you make a web request and retrieve the response.
+In this first version, you use the <xref:System.Net.Http.HttpClient.GetStringAsync(System.String)?displayProperty=fullname> convenience method.
+This convenience method starts a task that makes the web request, and then when the request returns, it reads the response stream and extracts the content from the stream.
+The body of the response is returned as a @System.String.
 The string is available when the task completes.

 The final two lines of this method await that task, and then print the response to the console.
 Build the app, and run it.
 The build warning is gone now, because the `ProcessRepositories` now